Next Islamabad local government elections

 The Next Islamabad local government elections or the Islamabad local bodies election, will be held in the Islamabad Capital Territory.
 Around one million voters will choose their representatives in the federal capital's long-delayed local government elections, according to a schedule released by the Election Commission of Pakistan.

 The candidates for the Pakistan Muslim League (N) (PML-N) and Pakistan Tehreek-e-Insaf (PTI) sparred a lot during the most recent elections, which were conducted in 2015.
-The PML-N won the elections, and Sheikh Anser Aziz was later elected as Islamabad's first mayor.
+The PML-N won the elections, and Sheikh Ansar Aziz was later elected as Islamabad's first mayor.
 Aziz later resigned in 2020 and was replaced by Pir Adil Gillani.